 The ad must not appear again in the form complained about.

-people who had experienced unfortunate mishaps or who had enjoyed improbable success.
+words, to people who had experienced unfortunate mishaps or who had enjoyed improbable success.
 The character stated Here in Alsace, live the most intelligent dogs in the world, the Alsace-tians.
 They deliver Kronenbourg to the deserving .
 In one

-a monk who had been ringing church bells had become entangled in the ropes and the dogs set him free.
+scenario, a monk who had been ringing church bells had become entangled in the ropes and the dogs set him free.
 Afterwards he was given a pint of Kronenbourg.
-In another scenario, a local postman had fallen off his bike into a snowdrift and was trapped in the
+In another scenario, a local postman had fallen off his bike into a snowdrift and was trapped

 in the snow.
 The dogs dug him out of the snow and he was then seen sitting on a rock shivering holding a pint of Kronenbourg.
 In a third scenario, an actor was on stage playing a dramatic suicide scene and Eric Cantona's character in the audience was

 could enhance confidence; and